ngblaylock/extract-gsheet/11ty-site/pages/documentation.md

 ### Warning

 - This is not thoroughly tested, so I would not recommend this for production, unless maybe your user base is super small and they can let you know when things change.
 - This heavily depends on the output HTML that Google provides.
-If Googles page changes a little bit, this script will break as well.
+If Google's page changes a little bit, this script will likely break as well.
 - Checkboxes are not preserved (possible future enhancement)
-- Images, charts, comments, etc are not included (possible future enhancement)
+- Images are not included (possible future enhancement)
+- Charts and comments will not be included
 - Some changes may take up to 5 minuts to reflect in the browser

 </div>

 ## Setup Google Sheet

-The first row in your document will be the keys to your values.
+The first row in your tab will be the keys to your values.
 All characters will be made lowercase.
 Spaces and special characters will be replaced with an `_`.
 Multiple spaces and/or special characters will be replaced with a single `_`.
 Any key that begins with a number will be prefixed with an `_`.

 ```js
             HeLlO => hello